 “But, one may ask, is the structure of the city identical to the structure of the soul?
 Another objection to this model is that whilst each of us is composed of three parts we are confined to one part of the hierarchy in the city.
 Plato argues that one part naturally dominates the others and this part will want fulfillment in a particular kind of work.
 The implication of this is that the majority will not have just souls if that is defined as the soul controlled by reason.
 Only a minority of philosopher-rulers will function harmoniously in accordance with reason.”

-In spite of all his caveats and objections including perhaps those of Socrates to the fevered city, Professor Smith ends his essay by stating:
+In spite of all his caveats and objections including perhaps those of Socrates to the fevered city, Professor Smith ends his lecture by stating:

 “I am not convinced that the idea of the philosopher kings is an impossible one.”